Programming-Paradigms-2020-21/programming-coursework/README.md

 (but not always) easier to understand than long programs.
 Your goal should almost always be to write the clearest, most easily understandable program that you can.

+As this is the *Polyglot* coursework we would like to see a good hybrid solution, drawing on the best of the object-oriented, and functional, programming paradigms.

 There are some things you should know about Kotlin style.
 While we will not be grading on Kotlin-specific style, you will find that your program is easier to write and debug if you make some attempt to follow these suggestions.